CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 <!-- omit in toc -->
 ### Finding Parent and Child Tiles

-Computing the coordinates of a parent or child tile can also be computed by bitwise operations on the Morton index.
+The coordinates of a parent or child tile can also be computed with bitwise operations on the Morton index.
 The following formulas apply for both local and global coordinates.

 ```
 childTile.level = parentTile.level + 1